Once Upon a Time in Hollywood: Bounty Law

 Also in 2019, Tarantino expressed interest in creating a Bounty Law television series based on five half-hour scripts he wrote in preparation for the film and that he plans on writing three more episodes.
 Tarantino said he does not know who would play Jake Cahill, the lead but added "if [Leonardo DiCaprio] wants to do it that'd be great."
 The series would be shot in black and white and follow the half-hour format of Western television shows from the 1950s.
 Scenes from the episodes already written appear in Once Upon a Time in Hollywood.
 Tarantino plans on directing all episodes of the series.

 Lancer

 Tarantino hopes Robert Rodriguez will turn his version of Lancer from Once Upon a Time in Hollywood into a film.

 Stage

-In June 2021 Tarantino announced his plan to produce a stage adaptation of Once Upon a Time in Hollywood.
-He already wrote the play, which takes place in Italy.
-The entire second act consists of Rick Dalton, Marvin Schwarz, and Sergio Corbucci having dinner in Rome.
+In June 2021 Tarantino announced his intentions to produce a stage adaptation of Once Upon a Time in Hollywood.
+By then, he had already wrote the play, which takes place in Italy, with the entire second act consisting of Rick Dalton, Marvin Schwarz, and Sergio Corbucci having dinner in Rome.